Quds Governorate: East Jerusalem neighborhoods

+Palestinian controlled Jerusalem neighborhoods

 Politics

-After the 1948 Arab–Israeli War, Jerusalem was divided.
+Jerusalem was divided during the 1948 Arab–Israeli War.
 West Jerusalem came under Israeli rule and East Jerusalem, including the Old City, was ruled by Jordan until 1967.
 In the 1967 Six-Day War, Israel occupied the West Bank and unified the two parts of the city.
 East Jerusalem, along with other parts of the West Bank and West Jerusalem, were incorporated in one municipality.
-However, according to an agreement between the PLO and Israel, East Jerusalem's Palestinian residents that wish so are allowed to participate in the PNA elections, and those that have taken up Israeli citizenship can vote in the elections for the Knesset as well.
+However, according to the Oslo Accords, East Jerusalem's Palestinian residents are allowed to participate in the PNA elections, and those that have Israeli citizenship can vote in the elections for the Knesset as well.